ingeniasoftware/luthier-ci/readme.md

     <img src="https://ingenia.me/images/luthier-ci/logo.png" width="100" />
 </p>

 **Luthier CI** is an awesome set of core improvements for CodeIgniter 3 that makes the development of APIs (and websites in general) more easy!
-For full documentation, visit the project [official website](https://luthier.ingenia.me/ci/en/docs) (disponible en [español](https://luthier.ingenia.me/ci/es/docs))

 ## Features